Alexander-Miller0/RIDA/README.md

 # Random Inverse Depolarizing Approximation (RIDA)

 Universally applicable, low overhead quantum error mitigation for gate and measurement error.

-The theory and results behind RIDA are presented in the accompanying paper:

-     Alexander X. Miller, Micheline B. Soley, "Universal Quantum Error Mitigation via the Random Inverse Depolarizing Approximation," in preparation.
+We present the theory and results behind RIDA in our paper the accompanying paper: *Universal Quantum Error Mitigation via the Random Inverse Depolarizing Approximation*.

  # Instructions